gustafla/linux_demo/README.md

 Warning!
 This project fails to build if it is stored in a path with spaces.
 For example `/home/user/My Projects/linux_demo` won't work.
-This is due to fundamental GNU make limitations.
+This is due to fundamental limitations in SDL2's build process.

-You will need a C compiler (`gcc` or `clang` recommended), SDL2 and OpenGL headers.
+You will need a C compiler (`gcc` or `clang` recommended) and some library headers.
 This repository does not use a fancy build system, opting to use just GNU `make` for simplicity.